am4246-code/RollCount-Facial_Attendance-Taker/README.md

 # RollCount

-RollCount is a classroom attendance prototype that combines face detection, face recognition, and Excel attendance logging.
+RollCount is a classroom attendance prototype that combines face detection, face recognition, and attendance logging.

 ## MVP features